liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/06-using-login-screenlet-for-authentication.markdown

 # Using Login Screenlet for Authentication [](id=using-login-screenlet-for-authentication)

-For the app to retrieve data from the Guestbook portlet, the app's user must first authenticate to the @product@ instance.
+For the app to retrieve data from the Guestbook portlet, the user must first authenticate to the @product@ instance.
 The other features you'll develop in your app depend on successful @product@ authentication.
 You can implement authentication using the Liferay Mobile SDK, but it takes time to write.
 Using Liferay Screens to authenticate takes about ten minutes.
 In this article, you'll